NothingSpecific/BetterNCR/README.md

 Take [MCBans](https://www.mcbans.com/#), for example, which is an opt-in global banning system which allows servers to opt into global bans and even adds failsafes to only ban players after they've received a specific configurable number of bans from individual servers.

-Compare that to Mojang's chat reporting, which global bans players potentially after only a single incident, has no configurability for what types of number of offenses should be global-bannable, and relies on trust in a centalized organization (Microsoft) with little to no transparency or accountability to their own users.
+Compare that to Mojang's chat reporting, which global bans players potentially after only a single incident, has no configurability for what types or number of offenses should be global-bannable, and relies on trust in a centalized organization (Microsoft) with little to no transparency or accountability to their own users.

 ### But haven't the vulnerabilities been fixed?